coxjonc/superbowl_li_twitter/README.md

-Pull time-stamped tweets about the Falcons and Patriots from the Twitter API
+Pull time-stamped tweets from the Twitter streaming API and load them into a MySQL database
 ===

 Installation and Environment config